-The eastern Himalaya region, around Darjeeling and Shillong, is one of the wettest areas in not just India, but the whole world, during the monsoon.
-This is because the monsoon picks up additional moisture from the Bay of Bengal as it heads towards the Himalaya range.
+The eastern Himalaya region, around Darjeeling and Shillong (the capital of Meghalaya), is one of the wettest areas in not just India, but the whole world, during the monsoon.
+This is because the monsoon picks up additional moisture from the Bay of Bengal as it heads towards the Himalayan range.
 Travel to this region should definitely be avoided during monsoon time, unless you really love the rain!
 If you do, then Cherrapunji in Meghalaya is the place for you (it has the honor of getting the highest rainfall in the world).

 Where Receives the Least Rain in India During the Monsoon

 As far as major cities are concerned, Delhi, Bangalore and Hyderabad receive comparatively less rain.
-Chennai doesn’t receive much rain at all during the southwest monsoon, as the south of India (the states of Tamil Nadu, Karnataka, and Kerala) gets most of its rainfall from the northeast monsoon, from October to December.
+Chennai doesn't receive much rain at all during the southwest monsoon, as Tamil Nadu gets most of its rainfall from the northeast monsoon, from October to December.
 Kerala, Karnataka, and Andhra Pradesh also experience this monsoon, as well as heavy rainfall during the southwest monsoon.

 Areas that receive the least rain and are most suited for travel during the monsoon include the desert state of Rajasthan, the Deccan Plateau on the eastern side of the Western Ghats mountain range, and Ladakh in far north India.

 What are the Benefits of Traveling to India During the Monsoon

 Monsoon time can be a great time to visit India as tourist attractions aren't crowded, airfares can be cheaper, and bargain rates are up for grabs at hotels throughout the country.